honest-mule/Drive2CloudSync/README.md

 ## Features
-Drive2CloudSync offers several features to enhance your media organization and access experience:
+Debrid Media Organizer offers several features to enhance your media organization and access experience:

 - **Media Detection:** Automatically identifies whether a folder contains a movie or a TV show.
 - **Metadata Extraction:** Utilizes the PTN library to extract metadata from folder names.
 - **Structured Hierarchy:** Creates a well-structured folder hierarchy based on media information.
-.strm Files: Generates .strm files with renewed links every 7 days to ensure continuous access.
+- **.strm Files:** Generates .strm files with renewed links every 7 days to ensure continuous access.
 - **Compatibility:** Works seamlessly with Kodi, Plex, Emby, and similar media players.
 - **Low-Powered Device Access:** Allows users to access their cloud media collection on low-powered devices.
 - **Portability:** The portable quasi-clone can be easily mounted on different devices.

 ## Usage
-Before you can use Drive2CloudSync, you'll need to install Python (version >3.10) and ensure you have the necessary dependencies.
+Before you can use Debrid Media Organizer, you'll need to install Python (version >3.10) and ensure you have the necessary dependencies.
 Follow these steps to get started:
 1. Clone this repository to your local machine:
     ```sh
     git clone https://github.com/honest-mule/Drive2CloudSync.git